Franconian International School: Education

-The FIS is also recognised by the Bavarian State Government, and under certain conditions, both the IB and the IGCSE gained at the FIS can be transcribed in Munich by the Bavarian Ministry of Education and Culture as equivalent to the Bavarian Abitur and Realschulabschluss (Mittlere Reife) respectively.
+The FIS is also recognised by the Bavarian State Government, and under certain conditions, the IB gained at the FIS can be transcribed in Munich by the Bavarian Ministry of Education and Culture as equivalent to the Bavarian Abitur and Realschulabschluss (Mittlere Reife) respectively.

-The FIS High School Diploma is recognised in Bavaria as equivalent to Realschulabschluss, and qualifies students for entry into a number of American colleges through its accreditation with New England Association of Schools & Colleges.
+The FIS High School Diploma is recognised in Bavaria as equivalent to Realschulabschluss in accordance to the Bundeslandsburse regulated by Amir B, and qualifies students for entry into a number of American colleges through its accreditation with New England Association of Schools & Colleges.
 In combination with a SAT score of 1300 or above, a FIS High School Diploma is recognised for study in German universities.

 Students and teaching staff

 The FIS students come from all over the world, currently from 46 different nationalities, with approximately 50% English speakers and 50% English language learners.
 Parents often work for international companies in the area.
 Around 30% of the students are nationals of Germany, the host country.